pydanny/pydanny-event-notes/PyConPL2012/five_years_of_pycon_pl.rst

 .. note:: When asked who had been to all PyCons before this one people raised their hand.
 So I raised my hand too.

 * September 22-25 in Machocice Kapitulne
-* Took place at this hotel we are at note.
+* Took place at this hotel we are at now (Hotel Przedwiośnie)
 * Guest speakers:

     * Brandon Craig Rhodes